 - Connecting users Managing applications

 When we went through the install process, there were a couple nuances that caught us.
-First, our test Office 365 environment was using the basic Azure AD, and trying to add WVD desktops to a subnet that doesn’t have an ADDS domain server available will not work.
+First, our test Office 365 environment was using the basic Azure AD, and trying to add Microsoft Windows Virtual Desktops to a subnet that doesn’t have an ADDS domain server available will not work.
 Fortunately, Microsoft has made it relatively easy to provision the Azure Active Directory Domain Services in an Azure instance, but that does need to be done before the WVD process can succeed.

 Another early issue we had was working with the service principal account.
 Our particular tenant is set up for MFA, so the WVD process forces you to use a service principal account instead of a UPN.
 Ultimately this was just a step that we missed in the Microsoft documentation, and after a few PowerShell commands, we were back in business.
 However, it is another example of PowerShell scripting that is required to get everything up and running.

 The final error that we ran into was selecting a smaller VM template that didn’t support premium SSD disks.
 The interface allows a choice between SSD and HDD, and I had selected SSD.
 The next dialog shows all options for VM templates in Azure, regardless if they are compatible with other choices.
 When using SSD disks, make sure to pick a VM template that supports premium SSDs.